 Research Application Review Process: Completed applications are first reviewed by the Director of Organizational Development (the Chair of the Research Committee) to determine if the application is complete, that the proposed research is appropriate, and that it is built upon a sound research design, methodology, and instrumentation.
 If the research meets these conditions the review process will follow one of two paths:

 a) First Path.
-If the research is being conducted solely by a Granite School District teacher, specialist, or administrator, is simple in design and scope (e.g., Capstone project), is limited to the teachers classroom, and the researcher has their principal’s or supervisor’s approval, the research may be approved by the Research Committee Chair.
+If the research is being conducted solely by a Granite School District teacher, specialist, or administrator, is simple in design and scope (e.g., Capstone project), is limited to the teachers classroom or school, and the researcher has their principal’s or supervisor’s approval, the research may be approved by the Research Committee Chair.
 However, if the Chair has concerns with the research or feels that additional perspectives are necessary, the research application will follow the ‘Second Path’.

 b) Second Path.
 If the research is complex in design and/or scope, or involves multiple teachers, classrooms, or schools, or is being conducted by any person(s) not affiliated with Granite School District, the Chair will forward the research application to the director(s) of the district departments with whom the research most closely aligns.
 Together with their specialists, the director(s) provide their recommendations for the proposed research.